-- 18. Save before your spend: Make sure that you save and invest before you spend your money.
+- 18. Save before you spend: Make sure that you save and invest before you spend your money.
 If you spend first, you will never have anything left to save.
 Let your savings and investment come off a debit order before your other expenses.
 This way you will always save first, and you will build up your investments.

 Proverbs 10:4 “A wise youth harvests in the summer, but one who sleeps during harvest is a disgrace.”

 - 19. Save up for your dreams: You will be surprised how easy it can be to save up for something that you really want.
-And, it is highly rewarding to know that after all that hard work you took to build up your savings, that you finally can achieve your dream, debt free!
+And, it is highly rewarding to know that after all that hard work you took to build up your savings, you finally can achieve your dream, debt free!

-When you really want something, and you re-order your priorities by cutting out wasteful expenditure, in order to realise your dream, you will have joy instead of stress.
-You may end up spending less on entertainment or on take-a-ways in order to save up, so that you can accomplish your dream.
+When you really want something, and you re-order your priorities by cutting out wasteful expenditure, in order to realize your dream, you will have joy instead of stress.
+You may end up spending less on entertainment or on take-a-ways in order to save up so that you can accomplish your dream.
 What is your dream?
 Is it a new car?
 Or an overseas holiday?
 Whatever your dream, let it spur you on to save.